About Data and Statistics

 Search Databases for Statistics

-Search psychology databases using your key terms and words like data, percent or statistic.
+Search relevant databases using your key terms and words like data, percent or statistic.

 • opens new window"single parent" AND (data or statistic) - in Psychology & Behavioral Collection database

-• opens new windowsmartphonesopens new window AND child* AND usage ANDopens new window (statistic* or percent) - In Academic Search Complete and Communication Source databases
+• opens new windowsmart phones AND usage and (statistic* or percent) - In Academic Search Complete and Communication & Mass Media Complete databases

 Other Statistical Resources

-The resource below include a variety of depth of statistical data and content.
+The resources below include a variety of depth of statistical data and content.